sbeygi/SimpleJsonParser/README.md

 I wrote the first working version within 3 hours, later on just out of curiosity I did a benchmark and learned that I have written the WORLD's FASTEST JSON (de)serializer.

-Here are the results of doing 1000 deserializtion of an object:
+Here are the results of doing 1000 deserializtion of a JSON:

 - SimpleJsonParser: 5ms